mikedizzle/starfoster-new/content/en/blog/school-for-good-and-evil.md

 ---
-author: "Hugo Authors"
+author: Hugo Authors
-title: "School for Good and Evil"
+title: School for Good and Evil
-description: "Review of School for Good and Evil by Soman Chainani"
+description: "Description of School for Good and Evil by Soman Chainani "
-tags: ["markdown", "css", "html"]
 date: 2022-08-01
 thumbnail: /schoolforgoodandevil.webp
+tags:
+  - markdown
+  - css
+  - html
 ---

 ## School for Good and Evil